-- c) Information about the outgoing message is cached, and a stateReference is created (implementation-specific).
+- c) If the PDU is from the Confirmed Class, information about the outgoing message is cached, and an implementation-specific stateReference is created.
 Information to be cached includes the values of:

 - sendPduHandle

 - msgID

 - snmpEngineID

 - securityModel

 - securityName

 - securityLevel

 - contextEngineID

 - contextName

 - d) A SUCCESS result is returned.
 SNMPv3 Message Processing is complete.

-- 7.2.
+7.2.
 Prepare Data Elements from an Incoming SNMP Message